Speeding Offences And Defences

 Speed Camera Detection Devices

-The more sophisticated speed camera detector devices can identify both fixed and mobile cameras and then providing audio and visual band alerts to indicate an approaching camera.
+Sophisticated speed camera detector devices can identify both fixed and mobile cameras.
+They then providing audio and visual band alerts to indicate an approaching camera.

-If you don’t have the time or forget to do so it creates a weakness in the system and you may find your reliance on the device makes you less aware of the potential speed camera risks around you.
+If you don’t have the time or forget to do so it creates a weakness in the system.
+You may find your reliance on the device makes you less aware of the potential speed camera risks around you.

-Many camera detection devices however will signal an approaching hotspot and beep continuously and unnecessarily until you pass.
+Many camera detection devices however will signal an approaching hotspot.
+They beep continuously and unnecessarily until you pass.
 This can become annoying, especially when you are on a long journey!

 Our advice is to pay attention at all times and keep a keen eye on street signage if you want the best chance of avoiding speeding tickets and a potential driving ban.